Dr Jesús Rubio

 A complete list of my publications and preprints is available via my ORCID iD: 0000-0002-8193-8273

-- Postdoctoral Research Associate, University of Exeter, from 2019
+- Postdoctoral Researcher, University of Exeter, from 2019 (Associate until July 2020; Fellow since then)

 - PhD in Physics, University of Sussex, 2015 - 2019

-- Master in Theoretical Physics: Elementary Particles and Cosmology, Institute of Theoretical Physics and Autonomous University of Madrid, 2013 - 2014
+- MSc in Theoretical Physics: Elementary Particles and Cosmology, Institute of Theoretical Physics and Autonomous University of Madrid, 2013 - 2014

 Contributions to the Community